 - Chekhov's Gunman: Appears at the very beginning just as a zealous preacher in the streets.
 He becomes more prominent later.

 - Cold-Blooded Torture: Hange notices evidence of him being tortured prior to his death, and suspects the Military Police Brigade were attempting to learn something from him.
 The severity of his torture leads them to suspect they were trying to get information from him concerning the Survey Corps.

 - Crisis of Faith: Is deeply shaken by the reality of people suffering due to the Titan attacks.
+Probably didn't help his prayers were viscerally proven to be in vain as he was saying them.
 Not enough to make him reveal what he knows but enough to reveal that there is someone else with the authority to reveal the truth.

-- Even Evil Has Standards: He's a callous Jerkass as a bureaucrat who refuses to divulge vital information to the Survey Corps, may not actually share the beliefs he constantly preaches to people, and vies for Eren's execution despite the fact that his titan powers resulted in the first major victory for humankind in its entire history.
+- Even Evil Has Standards: He's a callous Jerkass as a bureaucrat who refuses to divulge vital information to the Survey Corps, and vies for Eren's execution despite the fact that his Titan powers resulted in the first major victory for humankind in its entire history.
 Yet he's clearly shaken when he sees the suffering that the people who have to escape the Titans go through, and he even attempts to help a child who's been separated from his family.

 - Exact Words: His oaths absolutely forbid him to give up any of the Wall Cult's secrets but saying that someone else knows them and doesn't have any such vows technically isn't included in that.

 - He Knows Too Much: Before he can reveal what he knows, he's found brutally murdered.
 Hange suspects the Military Police Brigade to have been involved.

 - Hidden Depths: He's introduced as a callous, ignorant bureaucrat, but we later see that he does deeply care for people besides himself.
 He even dies protecting the secrets of both his religion and the Scouting Legion.